dougeby/IntuneDocs/intune/device-passcode-reset.md

 ## Supported platforms

-- Windows Phone 8.1 to Windows 10 Creators update not Azure AD joined, and Windows 10 Creators Update and later
+- Windows Phone 8.1 (not joined to Azure Active Directory), including releases up to Windows 10 Creators Update
+- Windows 10 Creators Update and later
 - iOS
 - Android versions earlier than Android 7

-This feature is **not** supported for the following systems:
+This feature is not supported for the following systems:

 - Windows
 - macOS